DaveDillon/TestApplication/README.md

-# Product Name
+# Test Application
-> Test Application: Basic login and data fetching.
+> Basic login and data fetching.

 Written for a code test.
 I'm looking to turn this into a basic template for code tests with asp.net Idenity and Nlog logging